- Accounting and Finance

 this course?

-- Our bachelor's degree in Accounting and Finance is accredited by five UK professional examining bodies offering you the option of exemption from professional accountancy exams.
+- Our bachelor's degree in Accounting and Finance is accredited by five UK professional examining bodies, so you can fast-track your career with exemptions from some professional accountancy exams.

 - There’s growing demand from businesses around the world for qualified accounting and finance professionals and this course will develop skills essential for all kinds of business careers.